shaurya2109/pg-backend/UserDocumentation.md

 6. Tushar - General developer

 ### Installing software
+If your system has prerequisites (e.g., tools, libraries, emulators, third-party applications, etc.), your instructions should list all of them and indicate how to install and configure them.
+Make sure to indicate what specific version requirements these prerequisites must satisfy.
+If running the system requires the installation of, e.g., a virtual machine, a database, or an emulator, make sure to provide
 ### How to build/run

 ### How to use the system
+You can assume that your user is familiar with your particular platform (e.g., use of a Web browser, desktop applications, or mobile applications).
+For missing functionality, your documentation should simply indicate that this functionality is work in progress.
 ### Bug Reporting
 We will use [GitHub Issues](https://github.com/shaurya2109/pg-backend/issues) to keep track of bugs.
 If you experience an issue, please navigate to this page and add "New issue" via the green "New issue" button.
 1. Write a ~10 word description of the bug to be the title.
 A good summary should quickly and uniquely identify a bug report.
 It should explain the problem, not the suggested solution.